awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-capacityreservation.md

 # AWS::EC2::CapacityReservation<a name="aws-resource-ec2-capacityreservation"></a>

 Creates a new Capacity Reservation with the specified attributes\.
-For more information, see [Capacity Reservations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-reservations.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information, see [Capacity Reservations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-capacity-reservations.html) in the *Amazon EC2 User Guide*\.

 ## Syntax<a name="aws-resource-ec2-capacityreservation-syntax"></a>